dhbradshaw/mordhub-backend/README.md

 COOKIE_SECRET=Ur6FvHby2XJ8THRNdnUD8bFaS6GFsw2p
 SITE_URL=http://localhost:3000
 ```
 Replace `DBPASSWORD` and `STEAMAPIKEYHERE` as appropriate.
 The cookie secret doesn't matter much if you're just testing the server, but in production it should be a totally random 32-byte string.
+On Linux, if you created a user with a different username to `postgres`, then edit the `DATABASE_URL` accordingly (e.g `postgres://myuser:mypass@localhost/mordhub`).

 10. Finish database creation with `diesel setup` inside the project root.